xerolinux/XeroHub/content/download.md

 # 🐧 Download XeroLinux

 Welcome to the official download page for **XeroLinux**, a fast, lightweight, and finely tuned Linux experience.
-The **Demo** is completely free and lets you explore XeroLinux in a VM before committing.
-The **Unlocked** edition includes the full installer and all features, available through a small donation.
+The **ISO** includes an esy to use installer (*Calamares*) through a small donation.
 This isn't a paywall or a demand, just a gentle ask: if you find value in this project, your support helps keep it alive and actively developed.
 It also helps me, the developer, navigate the ongoing economic crisis in Lebanon.
+Whether you donate or not.

+In case you cannot donate, you will not be judged, just grab the free script...

-Whether you donate or not, thank you for being here.
+Thank you for being here.

 <div align="center">